 21 For then there will be a great tribulation, such as has not occurred since the beginning of the world until now, nor ever will.
 22 Unless those days had been cut short, no life would have been saved; but for the sake of the elect those days will be cut short.

 The resurrection that follows in sequence after the Bride Theft is according to the harvest schedule the one known as the wheat harvest, Shavuot, which comes about seven weeks later.
 We know this because of the primary feature of the feast of weeks, that of the counting of the omer that serves to bind the two harvests rigidly together on the calendar.
-Who is harvested / resurrected / changed?
-The just, dead and living.
-Only the dead who will have died after the barley harvest are involved because those who will have died prior to that harvest will have been addressed in that harvest's judgment.
-Of the living, which is to say, from among those left behind at the Bride Theft, some will procede to ripen, or, become just.
-Some, many, actually, will be martyred but I also believe some will remain alive, preserved for the Lord's purposes, and then be changed at the wheat harvest.
-None who have the mark of the beast will attain to this privileged state.
+Among those who are left behind at the Bride Theft, some will procede to ripen and will qualify as worthy in that next round.
+Some, many, actually, will be martyred, but some will remain alive, preserved for the Lord's purposes, and they will be changed at the wheat harvest.

 9 When the Lamb broke the fifth seal, I saw underneath the altar the souls of those who had been slain because of the word of God, and because of the testimony which they had maintained; 10 and they cried out with a loud voice, saying, "How long, O Lord, holy and true, will You refrain from judging and avenging our blood on those who dwell on the earth?"
 11 And there was given to each of them a white robe; and they were told that they should rest for a little while longer, until the number of their fellow servants and their brethren who were to be killed even as they had been, would be completed also.